aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 <!-- markdownlint-disable MD051 -->

-The idempotency utility provides a simple solution to convert your Lambda functions into idempotent operations which are safe to retry.
+The idempotency utility allows you to retry operations with the same input within a time window, producing the same output.

 ## Key features

-* Prevent Lambda handler from executing more than once on the same event payload during a time window
-* Ensure Lambda handler returns the same result when called with the same payload
+* Produces the same result when a function is called repeatedly with the same idempotency key
-* Select a subset of the event as the idempotency key using JMESPath expressions
-* Set a time window in which records with the same payload should be considered duplicates
-* Expires in-progress executions if the Lambda function times out halfway through
+* Choose your idempotency key from one or more fields, or entire payload
+* Safeguard concurrent requests, timeouts, missing idempotency keys, and payload tampering
-* Support Amazon DynamoDB and Redis as persistence layers
+* Support for Amazon DynamoDB, Redis, and bring your own persistence layer

 ## Terminology